 “Gifts are big issue,” says Schneider.
 “Gifts are deductible to the extent of $25 per person per year.
 Or, if your client is a couple, then its $50 per couple per year.”

-That means if you’re buying a big-ticket item for your clients, like a washer or dryer, the amount you can claim is limited because it’s still classified as a gift.
+That means if you’re buying a big-ticket item for your clients, like a washer or dryer, the amount you can claim for the 2019 tax season is limited because it’s still classified as a gift.